Microsoft 365 Authentication in Prowler¶

 Warning

-This method is not recommended anymore, we recommend just use the Service Principal Application authentication method instead.
+This method is not recommended and will be deprecated in October 2025.
+Use the Service Principal Application authentication method instead.

 and M365_PASSWORD